camclendenin/RESTMan/README.md

 RESTMan
 ============

-RESTMan lets you easily interact with RESTful (GET, POST, PUT, DELETE) web APIs by allowing you to work with **objects instead of URLs**.
+RESTMan lets you easily interact with RESTful (GET, POST, PUT, DELETE) web APIs by allowing you to reference **objects instead of URLs** within your code.
 No messy in-line URLs to maintain.

 ```objective-c
 [RESTMan getObjectOfType:BOOK withID:@"1234" parameters:nil success:^(id responseData) {